 We should aim high and expect more from our elected representatives and ourselves.

 Kristen believes that all need to contribute to truly make our neighborhoods and city better.
 She knows how to bring community together – listening, understanding, going all in, and being patient has been a successful recipe for her in the past.
 Kristen is ready to dig in and work tirelessly for all the residents of District 8.
 Between now and November 7th she wants to understand your questions, listen to your challenges, learn how we can all work together, and celebrate what we love about our Boston neighborhoods.
-Now and on September 26th and November 7th, Kristen respectfully asks for your vote and the opportunity to represent you as your Boston City Councilor.
+Now and on November 7th, Kristen respectfully asks for your vote and the opportunity to represent you as your Boston City Councilor.